 One Colour Print

-- a simple, clean one colour print often does the job
+A simple, clean one colour print often does the job.

-- pad print for fine detail
+Pad print for fine detail and curved surfaces.

-- match exactly to PMS colours
+Match exactly to PMS colours.

 Multi Colour Print

 If you need more than one colour on products which are not suitable for digital printing, we need to use a series of screens or pads to print each colour individually.
 This is more costly.